adtrak-core/boilerplate/wp-content/plugins/slickplan-importer/readme.txt

 3. Go to the 'Tools' -> 'Import' screen, Click on 'Slickplan'

 == Changelog ==

+= 2.2 =
+* New: Added basic support for Gutenberg
+* New: Dropped support for PHP 5
+* Fix: Non-recognizable files in Content Planner upload blocks with "multiple" option enabled

 = 2.1.3 =
 * Fix: Custom menu name now works as expected